- Important Notice/ Disclaimer

 - Information for Course Provider

-- Please ensure that you have read the Application Guidance Notes and fully understood the terms and conditions of the ENLS loans and undertake to abide by these stipulated terms and conditions before applying for and accepting the ENLS loans in the 2013/14 academic year.
+- Before applying for and accepting the ENLS loans in the 2013/14 academic year, you should consider carefully about your need and repayment ability.
+Please read the tips on early financial planning.
+In addition, please ensure that you have read the Application Guidance Notes and fully understood the terms and conditions of the ENLS loans and undertake to abide by these stipulated terms and conditions.

 - It is in your best interests to prudently select a suitable course provider/course.
 Once your loan application under the ENLS is approved and the loan is drawn down, you are liable for repayment of the loan and the interest accrued thereon.
 Such liability shall not be limited or reduced in any event, including but not limited to the occurrence of any dispute arising in relation to the teaching quality, your cessation of being a student or withdrawal from/suspension/deferment of your studies, your failure to complete the course for whatever reason, and the course provider’s failure to provide the course for whatever reason.